JSON Report Compatibility¶

 Renaming a documented report family, changing its purpose or changing the answer it provides is compatibility-sensitive.

-For Core-owned inspection surfaces, the intended questions remain:
+For stable v1.0.0 Core-owned inspection surfaces, the intended questions remain:

 model_summary.json -> What contract domains are present?